 3. Make Sure to Pay on Time

 This one may seem like a no-brainer, but it’s still worth discussing.
-Paying your statement balance even one day after the due date can trigger a steep late fee, on top of interest if you’re not paying off the card in full.
-Also, since payment history is 35% of your FICO Score, paying late can also potentially hurt your credit.
-Consider putting your credit card bills on autopay if you have a history of an occasional late payment.
+Paying your statement balance late, even one day after the due date, can trigger a steep late fee, on top of interest if you’re not paying off the card in full.
+Also, since payment history counts for 35% of your FICO Score, paying late can potentially hurt your credit.
+Consider putting your credit card bills on autopay if you have a history of occasional late payments.

 4. Build an Emergency Fund to Avoid Turning to Credit Cards in a Bind